LibraryOfCongress/citizen-dj/README.md

    cd media-tools
    ```

-The following steps will walkthrough retrieving and process a specific A/V collection from loc.gov.
-This process is a sequence of many Python scripts.
+The following steps will walkthrough retrieving and processing a specific A/V collection from loc.gov.
+This process is a sequence of many, many Python scripts.
 I may automate this in the future, but for now, each step below is to be manually run from the command line.

-Download the search results of [a query](https://www.loc.gov/collections/variety-stage-sound-recordings-and-motion-pictures/?fa=original-format:sound+recording):
+First, download the search results of [a query](https://www.loc.gov/collections/variety-stage-sound-recordings-and-motion-pictures/?fa=original-format:sound+recording):

 ```
 python3 scrapers/loc/download_query.py \